leojahrens/scatterfit/README.md

 ## Control variables

-Scatterfit makes it possible to plot scatterplots with fit after accounting for control variables.
+Scatterfit makes it possible to plot fitted scatterplots after accounting for control variables.
 If at all, researchers mostly use fitted scatterplots as a step preliminary to the "real" data analysis.
-The results are treated as descriptive, mostly because scatterplots appear insufficient for multivariate analyses.
-However, this is not the case.
-The data can be pre-treated before plotting them so that they only show the residual covariation between x and y after accounting for control variables.
+The results are treated as descriptive, mostly because scatterplots are bivariate and, in their simple form, do not consider covariates.

+Scatterplot can pre-treat the data so that the plots only show the residual covariation between x and y after accounting for control variables.
 This is achieved by first regressing the x and y variables on the control variables and then using the residuals for the plots.
 If binned scatterplots are involved, this becomes slightly more complicated; see "Cattaneo et al. 2022 - On Binscatter".
 Scatterfit uses the simple residualization method for all plots without bins and the Cattaneo et al. method for all binned scatterplots.

 The `controls()` option is used to control linearly for continuous variables (no factor-notation such as i.x allowed!), and the `fcontrols()` option is used for categorical / factorized variables.
-So, let's see it in action.
+Let's see it in action!

 ```
 scatterfit pinc_net age, binned controls(eduyrs) fcontrols(educ emp)
 ```
 <img src="./examples/gr16.png" height="300">

 You will see that, even though the variables are residualized, both x and y appear to be on their original scale.
-This is because scatterfit adds the means of the variables back onto the variables after residualization so that the variables stay on a familiar scale.
-What you see is the residual variation reletative to the mean.
+This is because scatterfit adds the means of the variables back after residualization so that the variables stay on a familiar scale.
+That is, what you see is the residual variation relative to the mean.
 If you are unhappy with this behavior, use the `standardize` option to z-standardize both x and y in the plot.

 ## Regression parameters